-Recension av ProtonVPN: Snabb expertöversikt
+Recension av Proton VPN: Snabb expertöversikt

-ProtonVPN protects user data with 256-bit AES encryption, advanced server architecture, a strict no-logs policy, a kill switch, and much more.
-ProtonVPN has apps for all major platforms, and it allows 1-10 simultaneous connections on a single account.
+Proton VPN has excellent security, top-notch privacy features, and a really simple interface, and it maintained fast speeds in all of my speed tests.
+It protects user data with 256-bit AES encryption, advanced server architecture, a strict no-logs policy, a kill switch, and much more.
+It also has apps for all major platforms, and it allows 10 simultaneous connections on a single account.

-ProtonVPN also has:
+Proton VPN also has:

 - Split tunneling — Allows you to route some of your internet traffic through the VPN and some through your local network.